- 86 conservancies cover 20.2% of Namibia’s land

 The total cash income and in-kind benefits generated in conservancies (including the Kyaramacan Association) grew from less than N$ 1 million in 1998 to over N$ 150 million in 2019 but shrank significantly in 2020 and 2021.
 This includes all directly measurable income and inkind benefits being generated, and can be divided into cash income to conservancies including the Kyaramacan Association (mostly through partnerships with private sector operators), cash income to residents from enterprises (mostly through employment and the sale of products), and as in-kind benefits to residents (mostly the distribution of harvested game meat).
 Relief grants are excluded.

-2021: Community conservation at a glance
+2022: Community conservation at a glance

-- of this area conservancies manage 166,179 km2 which is 20.2% of Namibia
+- Of this area, conservancies manage 166,179 km2 which comprises 20.2% of Namibia

 - 86 registered conservancies